anhnguyendepocen/functional-programming-in-R/06_point_free_programming.md

 data.frame(x = 1:4, y = 2:5) %>% rmse
 ```

 Here we also used another feature of `magrittr`, a less verbose syntax for writing anonymous functions.
-By writing the expression { (.$x - .$y)**2 } in curly braces we are making a function, in which we can refer to the argument as "`.`".
+By writing the expression `{(.$x - .$y)**2}` in curly braces we are making a function, in which we can refer to the argument as "`.`".

 Being able to write anonymous functions by just putting expressions in braces is very convenient when the data needs to be massaged just a little to fit the output of one function to the expected input of the next.